taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 # Bugs
 Volume is at 100% when loading, but this shouldn't sound too loud because of the volume cap.
 The capture volumes block may cause audio artifacts when using volume sliders rather than fixed interval volume keys.
+Presets seem to conflict so only have one installed at a time.

 # Setup
 1. Make sure you are running Ubuntu Concept from https://launchpad.net/~ubuntu-concept/+archive/ubuntu/x1e